 Best retractable lead for puppy

-TUG leads are a popular choice with customers on Amazon, with over 99,000 reviews, and they do an extra small version that's the perfect size for puppies.
+TUG leads are a popular choice with customers on Amazon, with over 100,000 reviews, and they do an extra small version that's the perfect size for puppies.
 Designed for dogs that weigh under 12kg, the TUG Tiny 360° Tangle-Free Retractable Dog Lead with Anti-Slip Handle offers up to three metres of lead, but you have control over how much freedom your pup has.
-If you're working on their recall skills, you may want to give them the full three metres whereas if heel work is the focus, you can walk them on a shorter length using the quick lock system at the push of a button.
-It also has an ergonomic handle so it's comfortable for you to hold.
+If you're working on their recall skills, you may want to give them a total of three metres, whereas if heel work is the focus, you can walk them on a shorter length using the quick lock system at the push of a button.
+It also has an ergonomic handle, so it's comfortable to hold.

 Pros